renarsvilnis/node-imgoogle-video-generator/readme.md

-Programmatically generated video that uses visually chained images from the I'm Google project (dinakelberman.tumblr.com/).
+Project that generates a video that uses visually chained images from the [I'm Google project](http://dinakelberman.tumblr.com/).
 All the hard work of finding the images goes to the project author [Dina Kelberman](http://dinakelberman.com/).

 Compiled video: https://vimeo.com/141656542